robin-raymond/zax.io/composition.md

     // ERROR:
     // while `a` can be converted to a `B*` additional RTTI overhead is required
-    // to perform the conversion thus the compiler forces the `downcast`
+    // to perform the conversion thus the compiler forces the `outermorph`
     // operator to be used to acknowledge the overhead requirements (which are
     // normally not present for simple pointer math offset conversions) b2 := a as B*